CAREamics/careamics.github.io/docs/guides/tutorials/logging_tutorial.md

 When using WandB with CAREamics, the following information is automatically tracked:

 - **Training metrics**: Loss values for each epoch
-- **Validation metrics**: Validation loss when validation data is provided
+- **Validation metrics**: Validation loss and PSNR when validation data is provided
-- **Hyperparameters**: Model architecture, learning rate, batch size, and all configuration parameters
+- **Hyperparameters**: All configuration parameters (learning rate, batch size, model architecture, etc.)
-- **System metrics**: GPU utilization, memory usage, CPU usage
-- **Code version**: Git commit hash if working in a git repository
+- **Learning rate**: Learning rate schedule throughout training

 ## TensorBoard